splunk/observability-workshop/docs/rum/RUM-Setup.md

 ![Online Boutique](../images/rum/ViewBase-HEAD-html.png)

-There is no reference of the Splunk or Open Telemetry Beacon (The function that is used to send RUM traces )
+There is no reference of the Splunk or Open Telemetry Beacon (The function that is used to send RUM Metrics and Traces )

 ---